nickgreyink/Perl-Within-Pages/README.md

 # Perl-Within-Pages

-No. No pragma.
-Maybe later.
-Going back to a script.

 The file you want is pwp.pl.
 Everything else is just to test it.

 This is just my little script to embed Perl into webpages and be able to throw things together very quickly.